-When you take a moment to think of this age old process, you quickly realise how ridiculous it is.
-A manager sits down with their team member to discuss performance over the duration of an entire year, how can this possibly be accurate, personally I can barely remember what I was doing last week, let alone 12 months ago.
+When you take a moment to think of this age old process, you quickly realise why it's not going to work.
+A manager sits down with their team member to discuss performance over the duration of an entire year, personally I can't remember what I was doing last month, so this is a challenge in itself.

-Looking at the intent of today’s performance review, it does aim to be a positive process by facilitating an opportunity to:
+Looking at the intent of today’s performance management process, it does aim to be a positive process by facilitating an opportunity to:

-- Provide feedback to the team member, both positive reinforcement and areas for improvement
+- Provide feedback to team members, both positive reinforcement and areas for improvement

 - Discuss accountabilities associated with the role

 - Discuss ratings applied, how they may be improved and chart progress

 Like what you're reading... subscribe to out blog...